 To sum up

 Thanks for the question, Ted.
 As someone who, at least earlier in my career, was asked the question, “Are you old enough to fly this plane?”
 I was happy you asked and that I was able to clear the air.
-In fact, I think the the next time I’m asked if I’m old enough to fly, I’ll happily point them to this article and say, “Why yes I am!
-And here’s an article wrote an article about it!”
+In fact, I think the the next time I’m asked if I’m old enough to fly, I’ll happily point them to this article and say, “Why, yes I am!
+And here’s an article I wrote about it!”

 - How to Save Money With a Secret Third Carry-On

 - How to Use Your Wireless Headphones to Watch In-Flight Movies

 - 10 Airport Security Hacks Every Traveler Should Know